The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Utah, US

 Offers Telehealth

-Komal Rastogi is a Neurologist in Salt Lake City, Utah.
+Komal Rastogi is a Neurologist practicing medicine in Salt Lake City, Utah.
 Dr. Rastogi is rated as an Advanced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Opsoclonus-Myoclonus Syndrome, Migraine with Brainstem Aura, Stroke, and Seizures.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Opsoclonus-Myoclonus Syndrome, Migraine with Brainstem Aura, Stroke, and Seizures.
+Dr. Rastogi is board certified in American Board Of Psychiatry And Neurology.
 Dr. Rastogi is currently accepting new patients.

 Experienced in Opsoclonus-Myoclonus Syndrome